-I’ve been gluten free for over seven years.
-I’ve never felt that I was loosing out on anything, rather I have always viewed it as a way to expand my baking horizons.
+I’ve been gluten free since 2006.
+I’ve never felt that I was losing out on anything, rather I have always viewed it as a way to expand my baking horizons.
 In order to enjoy pie, I worked for quite a while developing a gluten-free flour mix which I thought made the best gluten free pie dough.
 But, always one to push ahead, I didn’t stop there as it’s the process of creating and playing in my kitchen—gluten free or not—that I love!
 So, I made another which I like even more.

 Here’s my latest gluten-free flour mix.
 It takes less flours to mix then my first one and I’ve included a recipe and directions in order to use it to make GF pie dough.

 2 cups cornstarch

 2 cups Mochiko sweet mochi rice flour or Bob’s Red Mill sweet white rice flour

 You can link here to print out the flour mix for your files.
 But, after you’ve made it a few times you probably won’t even need it.
 As for instructions?
 They’re really easy.
 Measure all flours and starches into a bowl, mix well, and store in a jar or a plastic bag.
 It makes about 7 cups which is enough for about just about 3 pies.
 I double or triple it in order to have some on hand.
 Once made I store it in my freezer in a dated bag that I clearly mark as GF.

 Here’s my current favorite Gluten Free Pie Dough.
 I say current because I am always tweaking recipes.
 Gluten Free dough has it’s own set of characteristics so be open to handling it completely differently than one made from an all-purpose flour.
 I’ve added some photos here so you can see the process, too.
 I suggest reading completely through the directions before starting so you have an idea of how to do it!
 The main thing that helps me working with this dough is to have a layer of plastic wrap between the dough and my hands nearly ALL the time!